johannes-kk/Elbas-Deep-Learning/README.md

 The complete thesis is included in the repository, along with most of the code for data preprocessing and fitting of the final models, as well as numerous plots and illustrations.

-The raw data can unfortunately not be shared due to our agreement with the data providers Nord Pool and SMHI (via Montel).
+The raw data can unfortunately not be shared due to our agreement with the data providers Nord Pool and Montel.

 ___
 ## Abstract